cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     wrong calculations.
   - The ECC-AES hybrid encryption and decryption now also runs under MS Vista (thanks to a new cv act lib from cryptovision).
-  - The Secret Sharing application using the CRT now doesn't allow, that n=k (all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
+  - The Secret Sharing application using the CRT now disallows, that n=k (all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
-  - Key-Entry for the DESL variants no request all  keys. xxxxxxxxx
   - RSA demonstration: Keep the entered e after calling options ?  xxxxxxxxx
+  - Fix for the discrete ECC demonstration which sometimes calculated by point addition a result outside the curve; coordinates at the right border are completely visible and version number 1.0 is shown in the title.
+  - Fix for DESX/DESXL: Now the effective bit length is displayed in encryption and brute force dialogs.
+  - Fix for DESX/DESXL brute force analysis, which skipped keys when searching in the last 128 bit of the key (brute-force analysis ignores correctly the parity bit of the DES key for performance reasons; this can be done so only for the DES key part of the whole key).
+  - The result of the attack on the hash value of the electronic signature previously showed a wrong number of steps (always ca. 4.x*10^18). xxxxxxxxxxxxx

+- For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.

-- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test.
+- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied.

-- All available hash methods offered in the dialogs for: xxxxxxxxxxxxxxxxxx
+- All available hash methods offered in the dialogs for:
   - Key generation from password (according to PKSC #5)
-  - Message Authentication Code (MAC)
+  - Hashed Message Authentication Code (HMAC)
-  -
+  - xxxxxxx

+- Within the HMAC dialog the names are related to the literature and the according online help contains the corresponding references.
+  Variant 4 of the HMAC sample constructions is now exactly according to RFC 2104.
+  Details:
+  CrypTool contains five HMAC variants (H = hash function, k = key, m = message):
+  1. H ( k, m )
+  2. H ( m, k )
+  3. H ( k, m, k )
+  4. H ( k, m, k' )
+  5. H ( k , H (k, m) )
+  Only variant 5 is specified by a standard (RFC 2104, FIPS PUB 198).
+  This HMAC is calculated via: H ( k XOR opad, H(k XOR ipad, m) ) where ipad = 64 bytes each 0x36, opad = 64 bytes each 0x5C.
+  If the key k is longer than the block length of the hash function, then k will be substituted by H(k).
+  All this functions are implemented using OpenSSL.

-- Within the PKCS#5 dialog now at most 100,000 iterations can be calculated.
+- Within the PKCS #5 dialog now at most 100,000 iterations can be calculated.
   Additionally more hash methods are supported than described in the original standard.

-- Till 1.4.21 with the dialog "Generate Primes" one could create one or two randomly selected primes within a given order of magnitude.
-  Now all primes within a given range can be generated (Generation of prime sets). xxxxxxxxx

-- Additional randomness tests (coming from the Spanish version)  xxxxxxxxx

-- Ted: GNFS                xxxxxxxxxxxxxxx

-- Generator-Erzeugung korr. bei DH -> Gonzalo     xxxxxxxxxxxxxxx

-- Erzeugung aller Hashwerte aus regulärem PW-Ausdruck (Hartmann)

-- Pawel/Rietsch: Analyse einfacher Spaltentransposition

-- If the result in the dialog primality testing is, that the given number is NOT prime, then you can directly (via a new button) call the factorisation dialog.

-- The Secret Sharing application using the CRT now doesn't allow, that n=k (all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
+- Added the classic transposition ciphers scytale and rail fence (combined in one dialog).

 - The educational program/game "Number Shark" in version 1.1.6 was corrected a little bit and the online help was enhanced.

+- If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the factorisation dialog.

+- Until 1.4.21 the dialog "Generate Primes" created two randomly selected primes within a given range.
+  Now all primes within a given range can be generated (generation of prime sets).

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx